deldesir/fsr/README.md

 ## Features

 *   Load and parse service data from a structured JSON file.
-*   Auto-detects the main JSON data file (typically `hourglass-export.json`) if not specified.
+*   Auto-detects the main JSON data file if not specified.
 *   Generate monthly activity summary reports, detailing pioneer and publisher activity.
 *   Export service data to a new CSV file, providing a comprehensive view of activity across all months and publishers in the dataset.
 *   Modular design, allowing for future expansion with new report types or export formats.